 However, how can you apply it in your marketing strategy?

-We’ll look at Five 80/20 examples in marketing and find ways to apply it in your strategy.
+We’ll look at Five 80/20 examples in marketing and find ways to apply them in your strategy.

-Prioritize your efforts on these 20% of products and get more sales.
+Prioritize your efforts on this 20% of products and get more sales.

 Select the proper keywords to target the right audience.

 Find out what keywords bring the most traffic and build your content marketing effort around them.

 3. 80% of content marketing leads come from 20% of the content.